Stopps v Just Ladies Fitness (Metrotown) Ltd: The complainant

 On October 2, 2004, Vancouver resident Ralph Stopps applied to the Just Ladies Fitness facility in Metrotown and was denied membership because he is male.
 Stopps filed a complaint with the British Columbia Human Rights Tribunal on November 21, 2006 that he was discriminated against because of his gender, violating s.
 8 of the "Human Rights Code," which prohibits discrimination by sex.
 The tribunal, a panel of 9 females and 3 males, rendered its decision that the complainant had not established that he was discriminated against.

 The respondent

 Just Ladies Fitness is a women-only fitness facility, although some men work there in management and maintenance.
 It was argued at the tribunal that women attend the facility because they feel demeaned by men gazing at them at unisex facilities.
-The facility also claimed that because it is cleaner, has smaller weights that are more suitable for females, and because it has prenatal fitness classes their women-only admission policy was justified.
+The facility also claimed that because it is cleaner, has smaller weights that are more suitable for females, and because it has prenatal fitness classes its women-only admission policy was justified.
 The managers argued that women pay higher fees at their facility than at other fitness facilities and that this proves that some females feel that going to a female only fitness facility is necessary, but does not constitute sexual discrimination.